 Cinque Terre trains go from La Spezia Central station and stop at Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso al Mare, and Levanto.
 During summer, there are 3 or 4 trains every hour throughout the day from early until late.

-The train ride is quick and convenient but queuing for a ticket can be a buzzkill and chew into your precious holiday time.
+The train ride is quick and convenient, but queuing for a ticket can be a buzzkill and chew into your precious holiday time.
 If you plan on using the train from La Spezia to Cinque Terre, then it’s easy to buy your tickets online and avoid the crazy queues.

-There are many options to travel to Cinque Terre including driving.
-We have a full post covering this topic in detail so you can plan your trip.
+There are many options to travel to Cinque Terre, including driving.
+We have a full post covering this topic in detail, so you can plan your trip.

-La Spezia is within easy reach of a dozen or so cities around Liguria, Tuscany, and Emilia Romagna, with the added benefit of being situated along the Ligurian coast, close to countless seaside towns and villages including Cinque Terre (Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare).
+La Spezia is within easy reach of a dozen or so cities around Liguria, Tuscany, and Emilia Romagna, with the added benefit of being situated along the Ligurian coast, close to countless seaside towns and villages, including Cinque Terre (Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare).

-If you are driving, there are a few major freeways close to La Spezia including the E80 running between Genoa and Livorno and the E33 running between Parma and La Spezia.
+If you are driving, there are a few major freeways close to La Spezia, including the E80 running between Genoa and Livorno and the E33 running between Parma and La Spezia.

-If you're looking for day trips from La Spezia then you will be spoilt for choice.
+If you're looking for day trips from La Spezia, then you will be spoilt for choice.
 You can head west towards Genoa and visit many beautiful towns along the coast, including Portofino.
 Or go south along the Gulf of Poets to Italian holiday towns like Portovenere, Lerici, Tellaro, and San Terenzo.
 There are many transport options for visiting these local towns.

 Other popular day trips from La Spezia include visiting Pisa or Florence.
 The best option for traveling from La Spezia to Pisa or Florence is by train.

 La Spezia Cruise Terminal has become one of THE cruise stops in Italy.
-It’s not hard to imagine that cruise tourists find the lure of Cinque Terre Florence, Portofino, and Tuscany an appealing place to stop.
+It’s not hard to imagine that cruise tourists find the lure of Cinque Terre, Florence, Portofino, and Tuscany an appealing place to stop.

-For passengers arriving by cruise ship into La Spezia, you will dock at the La Spezia Cruise Pier.
+For passengers arriving by cruise ship to La Spezia, you will dock at the La Spezia Cruise Pier.
 Depending on your cruise, there are usually free buses between the Cruise Pier and the Cruise Terminal.
 From here you can walk into town under the shade of the giant palm trees that line the harbor promenade.
 Alternatively, if you’re planning a quick trip to Cinque Terre, you can organize a taxi to drop you at the La Spezia Central train station for around 15 Euros.

 Our detailed guides for Cruise Passengers are designed to get you organized your port stop at La Spezia.